With just three days remaining until New Year 2021, I challenge you to get up and get going. It’s time.

 Will it bother you to have to pay attention to a fluctuating exchange rate between the currency of the place where you’re living and the currency your income or savings are denominated in?
 If so, maybe focus on places where they use the U.S. dollar (assuming that’s your home-base currency)… say, Panama or Ecuador, for example… or perhaps Belize, which pegs its dollar to the Greenback.

-Would you be uncomfortable living among the locals?
 Would you prefer to minimize culture shock and avoid learning a new language if possible?

 Or maybe that’s why you’re considering making a move in the first place—to add some exotic to your life.

 What Would You Like To See From Your Bedroom Window Every Morning When You Wake Up?

 And what would you like to hear outside your bedroom window each night as you fall asleep?